 - Provide and maintain a workplace, necessary equipment, systems and tools that are safe and without risks to health, so far as is reasonably practicable;

 - Provide to all his workers such information, instruction, training, supervision and facilities to ensure, so far as is reasonably practicable, the safety, health and welfare at work of all his workers;

 - Ensure that all his workers, and particularly his supervisors, foremen, chargehands or similar persons, are acquainted with any safety or health hazards which may be encountered by the workers in the course of their service, and that workers are familiar with the use of all devices or equipment provided for their protection.

 Many of the provincial acts place similar duties on employers to protect employers.
-For example, the Occupational Health and Safety Act of Yukon, section three mirrors the duties that employers have in Manitoba.
+For example, section 3 of the Yukon Occupational Health and Safety Act mirrors the duties that employers have in Manitoba.